amandaabedahad/house-price-analytics/README.md

 This project can be divided into three parts: data aqusition, data analytics and app deployment

 ### Data aquistion
-The data is aquired through web scraping on Hemnet's webpage for sold listings (URL).
+The data is aquired through web scraping on Hemnet's webpage for sold listings (https://hemnetanalyticsdocker.azurewebsites.net/).
 The dataset consists of the following entities:
 * Address
 * Housing type